kevin-wyx/runway/README_MANIFEST.md

 the component's directory.
 It is mandatory when `local` is `true`.
 * `local` (boolean): Whether or not the component is a local component.
 Local components won't be automatically managed.
 It's the user's responsability to keep them up to date.
-Runway will try to install it anyway if it has an `install.sh` script in its root directory.
+Runway will try to install it anyway.
 The default value is `false`.
+* `install` (string): Command to run to install the component.
+It will be run from the component's top level directory.
+If `install` option is not specified, Runway will try to find an `install.sh` script in the component's root directory.
+If no installation is needed, you can just not provide an install command/script.
 * `pre_cmd` (string): Command to run *before* we clone the repo.
 It will be run from the `components` directory.
 It won't be run if the repo had already been cloned or if it's a local component.